-Movies & Meaning was founded in 2015 as a gathering of people around art and activism—those who desire to heal our personal and cultural wounds as a diverse community, laugh and cry around the “campfire experience” of great movies, and gain tools for constructive, respectful, and thoughtful dialogue across boundaries of religion, class, race, and age.
+Movies & Meaning builds a better world through telling better stories.
+We gather around art and activism - those who desire to heal our personal and cultural wounds as a diverse community, laugh and cry around the “campfire experience” of great movies, and gain tools for constructive, respectful, and thoughtful dialogue across boundaries.

 We are born into stories, many of which rely on oppositional energy: who we are against, what we don’t like, who to exclude.
-These stories don’t work, but the noise of bad, fake, and hurtful stories has only gotten harsher, louder, and more overwhelming.
-The task of creating our better world seems impossibly large and difficult to hold.
+These stories don’t work, but the noise of damaging stories has only gotten harsher, louder, and more overwhelming.
+The task of creating our better world seems too large and difficult to hold.
 And many people we’ve talked to just seem, for lack of a better word, tired.

 You’re invited to this healing, joyful, challenging, and life-giving experience, which will lift your heart without asking you to switch off your brain.

 Epic and intimate, serious and funny, inspirational and relaxed: this community is ready to welcome you.

 The flagship publication behind Movies & Meaning, The Porch is a slow and substantive conversation in a world of publications rushing to out-publish, out-shout, and out-do each other to convince readers that the world is in crisis.